nirankar-maro/task1/README.md

 ## Things to add
 - xforget password link on home page
 - xLink on Email which redirected to new form ask new password and confirm password.
-- make password generate logic
+- xmake password generate logic
-- change password option old password ,new password, confirm password
+- xchange password option old password ,new password, confirm password
 - import csv feature on image name and image link

 ## Model